Pinkeye (South Park): Plot

-The boys are able to go trick-or-treating (with Kyle now dressed up as a vampire), but they are not able to notice the outbreak, even when Kenny is able to bite every person they meet when going door to door, to which they decide to abandon him afterwards.
+The boys assemble to trick-or-treat, with Kyle now dressed as a vampire.
+Wendy offers to join them, but Stan angrily refuses and even spitefully tells her "I wish you were dead!" and storms off with the others, unknowingly leaving Wendy behind to be bitten by a zombie.
+As the boys trick-or-treat, they are not able to notice the outbreak, even when Kenny is able to bite every person they meet when going door to door, to which they decide to abandon him afterwards.
 They arrive at Chef's home, to which Chef arms himself with a pair of chainsaws before noticing the boys and letting them inside.
 Chef then tells them what is really going on before taking them to the morgue to stop the outbreak.

 After discovering the hotline number on the Worcestershire sauce bottle, the boys and Chef are chased by the zombies (which includes a zombified Pip, whom Cartman refers to as a "limey zombie"), and Chef ends up becoming a zombie himself while dressed up as Michael Jackson and performing his own version of "Thriller" with the other zombies dancing along with him.
 Kyle is then able to call the Worcester sauce hotline number on the phone while Stan and Cartman are able to defend themselves with chainsaws, which they use to kill the zombies, but Stan hesitates to kill a zombified Wendy upon encountering her.

 After Kyle learns he has to kill the original zombie (after being told complicatedly by the hotline lady), he discovers that Kenny is the original zombie after remembering that he was the one who was taken to the morgue, and he then kills Kenny by slicing him in half with a chainsaw (to which he then utters out "Oh, my God!
 I killed Kenny!").
 The zombie disease is broken, and all the zombies turn back to normal (despite having been dismembered with chainsaws).
 Stan makes up with Wendy and they are about to kiss each other, but he ends up puking on her.

 The episode ends with the boys mourning at Kenny's grave, and they immediately decide to go home to eat their Halloween candy as well as look at photos of Cartman's mom, who is on the cover of a porn magazine, much to the annoyance of Cartman throughout much of the episode, claiming that she was young and needed the money; Stan then tells him that the photos were taken a month ago, infuriating Cartman even more.

 As soon as the boys leave, Kenny comes back to life and emerges from the grave with his body sewn together, but an angel statue falls onto him, followed by an airline jet crashing into him, killing him once more.